Student Life Sustainability

 Programs

-The U-M Sustainable Food Program is a student-designed program to support sustainable food student groups and efforts on campus, from helping scale the Campus Farm to growing the Maize and Blue Cupboard.
-Leadership team applications open each spring.
+The Sustainable Food Program is a student-designed program to support sustainable food student groups and efforts on campus, from co-managing the Farm Stand with the Campus Farm to growing the Maize and Blue Cupboard.

 The Excellence in Sustainability Honors Cord program is designed to recognize students who went the extra mile to further their knowledge and skills of sustainability principles while studying at U-M.